 How we started

-In 2005, we launched our first project when Ethiopia’s President Hailemariam Desalegn of the Southern Nations and Nationalities People’s Region asked Steve to help run a forest restoration project at the Udo Escarpment near Hawassa, Ethiopia.
-After seven years, we ended our work in Ethiopia with nearly 16 million trees produced, planted, and protected by over 3,500 local community members.
+In 2005, we launched our first project when Ethiopia’s President Hailemariam Desalegn of the Southern Nations and Nationalities People’s Region asked founder Steve Fitch to help run a forest restoration project at the Udo Escarpment near Hawassa, Ethiopia.
+After seven years, we ended our work in Ethiopia with nearly 16 million trees planted by over 3,500 local community members.
 Now, a decade later, we are returning to Ethiopia to work with local communities in Dawuro to develop a reforestation model that aligns with the region’s forest types as well as the communities’ needs.

 The dam on the Omo River provides hydroelectric power to nearby communities.